AWS-FCJ-AmazonQ-Workshop/Amazon-Q-Series/Getting-Started-with-AmazonQ-Developer/content/4-hands-on-demo/_index.md

 #### Outcomes

 After completing this section, you will:
-- Be proficient in using Amazon Q Developer Agents
+- Be proficient in using Amazon Q Developer Agents and CLI
 - Combine Agents with Model Context Protocol
 - Apply best practices in real-world scenarios
 - Significantly improve software development productivity